griffithlab/civic-docs/docs/model/evidence/direction.rst

      - |thumbs-down|
      - The experiment or study does not support a prognostic association between variant and outcome

-.. rubric:: Direction for Predisposing Evidence
+.. rubric:: Direction for Predisposing Evidence (where Significance is Predisposition)
 .. list-table::
    :widths: 10 5 85
    :header-rows: 1